zzj403/BEV_Robust/README.md

 Please refer to [Code_demo.md](./Code_demo.md).

 ## Other Things
 To save the work during paper preparing, we use BEVDepth implementation in BEVDet repo.
-Because the pytorch_lightning used in original BEVDepth repo is too hard to modified with adversarial features.
+Because the pytorch_lightning used in original BEVDepth repo is too hard to modify to add adversarial features.
 Thanks to [BEVDet](https://github.com/HuangJunJie2017/BEVDet) which give us another implementation for BEVDepth.
 And we still thanks the bravo work of [BEVDepth](https://github.com/Megvii-BaseDetection/BEVDepth).

 ## Acknowledgement